 The National Church Shooting Database (1980-2005) is available from ICPSR (Inter-University Consortium on Political and Social Research) in Ann Arbor, Michigan.
 Just put ICPSR into your search engine.
 Once at the site, search in the “Data” box using the name of the database.
 The public version has 139 cases, whereas, most statistics released from the Center for Homicide Research released directly to media outlets only contained 137 cases.
 The ICPSR version is most complete, but the percentage statistics should not vary in any significant way.

-An interesting question posed by one of the reporters recently asked whether 1980 was the year of the first church shooting.
-Of course it was not.
+An interesting question posed by one of the news reporters recently asked whether 1980 was the year of the first church shooting, and of course it was not.
 Shooting incidents during the early Civil Rights Movement might come to mind.
 However, there were many others as well.
 In 1952 “[John] Whiteside said he killed the chairman of the board of deacons of his church because he didn’t like the way selection of a new pastor was handled.” (“Church Shooting Gets Life Term For Father of 11.”
 The Daily Times-News (Burlington, NC, Thurs Jan 1, 1953.)
 While this was a church shooting, it was not a mass shooting.

 Even earlier (1937), a shooting between the Brady Gang and Indiana State Police occurred at Caley United Methodist Church in White County, Indiana.
 The gang opened fire from their hiding spot immediately behind the church mortally wounding an Indiana State Trooper, Paul Minneman.
 After being shot, his patrol car crashed into the church.
 It was estimated that over 50 gunshots were fired during the shootout and the gang escaped with at least one wounded, but possibly several wounded. (“Bout with the Brady Gang: 80 years later, Hoosiers recall a deadly police chase in Cass and White counties.”
 Mitchell Kirk.
 Pharos-Tribune/CNHI News, Indiana; May 25, 2017.)